sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/adminui.rst

 The **Other Options** tab is a catch-all for other criteria that can be used to filter the device list.

-Currently, the only option available is filtering devices that are currently assigned.
+Currently, the only option available is filtering devices that are already assigned.
 Choosing this option will return only unassigned devices.
 Examples of using this option include looking for devices of a given type that are not assigned yet or looking for devices in a group that are not assigned yet.